eserlxl/vglog-filter/doc/LOC_DELTA_SYSTEM.md

 - **Configuration validation**: Prevents division by zero errors
 - **Efficient parsing**: Uses deterministic git diff commands

-### Universal Patch Detection
+### Pure Mathematical Version Detection
-**Every change now results in at least a patch bump**, regardless of size.
-The old restrictive thresholds (requiring both file count AND line count) have been replaced with a permissive approach:
+**Every change now results in at least a patch bump**, determined purely by mathematical bonus point calculations.
+The old restrictive thresholds and extra rules have been completely removed:

-- **Any modified files > 0** OR **any diff size > 0** triggers a patch bump
+- **Total bonus points ≥ 0** triggers a patch bump (any change gets at least patch)
+- **Total bonus points ≥ 4** triggers a minor bump
+- **Total bonus points ≥ 8** triggers a major bump
 - The LOC-based delta system then calculates the actual increment amount
-- This ensures no meaningful changes are missed
+- **No extra rules, minimum thresholds, or file count requirements apply**

 ### New Rollover System
 The system implements intelligent rollover logic: